msdavid/fiji/README.md

 *   `.Q/`: Contains AI agent interaction logs and project context.

 Refer to the `README.md` files within the `backend/` and `frontend/` subdirectories if they exist for more specific, component-level details.

+## Running the Application Locally

+You'll need two separate terminal windows to run the backend and frontend simultaneously.

+1.  **Run the Backend (FastAPI with Uvicorn):**
+    *   Open a terminal and navigate to the `backend/` directory.
+    *   Ensure your Python virtual environment (e.g., `.venv`) is active if you're not using `uv run` directly.
+    *   Start the server (we've been using port 6001; adjust if needed):
+        ```bash
+        # In backend/ directory
+        uv run uvicorn main:app --reload --port 6001
+        ```
+    *   The backend API should be accessible at `http://localhost:6001`.
+Check terminal output for confirmation.

+2.  **Run the Frontend (Next.js):**
+    *   Open another terminal and navigate to the `frontend/` directory.
+    *   Start the Next.js development server:
+        ```bash
+        # In frontend/ directory
+        npm run dev
+        ```
+    *   The frontend application should be accessible at `http://localhost:3000` (or another port like 3002 if 3000 is in use).
+Check the terminal output for the exact URL.